erixko/Scripts/README.md

 # Scripts
-Mini Script For Dynamic Use
+Mini Scripts For Dynamic Use